-- 1. Complete forms needed to become an Employer in Wisconsin. - 2.
-Find, screen, and hire your worker(s). - 3.
-Set workers' rate of pay Staying within your budget and following wage and hour laws. - 4.
-Choose which authorized tasks will be given to your workers to complete. - 5.
-Train your workers this includes providing general information and how to provide supports that are specific to you. - 6.
-Set worker schedules to make sure your needs are met. - 7.
-Review and sign your employee time sheets and submit them to the Fiscal Agent. - 8.
-Make sure your employees are following your rules, and taking action when needed (this could mean giving a warning or suspending them from work for a time). - 9.
+- 1. Choose a Fiscal Agent to process your paperwork and ongoing payroll. - 2.
+Complete forms needed to become an Employer in Wisconsin. - 3.
+Find, screen, and hire your worker(s). - Set workers' rate of pay Staying within your budget and following wage and hour laws. - 5.
+Choose which authorized tasks will be given to your workers to complete. - 6.
+Train your workers this includes providing general information and how to provide supports that are specific to you. - 7.
+Set worker schedules to make sure your needs are met. - 8.
+Review and sign your employee time sheets and submit them to the FiscalAgent. - 9.
+Make sure your employees are following your rules and take action when needed (this could mean giving a warning or suspending them from work for a time). - 10.
 Ending the employment relationship when needed (firing the person).